eth-act/zkevm-book/src/trees/external/incentives.md

 Robust incentive structures are necessary to ensure zkEVMs can be implemented on Ethereum.
 In this section, we highlight the three main incentive problems that need to be addressed.

 ## Fallback Provers
 At all times, there has to be at least one prover willing and able to prove blocks.
 That is, proving requires a 1-out-of-N trust assumption.
-This project is a bottleneck for zkEVM adoption and therefore high priority.
 The goal of the “Fallback Provers” project is to ensure this 1-out-of-N trust assumption is credible.
 Credibility is obtained by:

 1. Ensuring the required costs of proving are low enough such that many people could run a prover.
 2. Ensuring provers can be spun up quickly, whether locally, in a distributed setting, or with rented GPUs.
 3. Ensuring new provers can be found by block builders.

 This project is concerned with the third point and aims to build a robust in-protocol system to facilitate new provers and builders to communicate with each other, sometimes called multiplexing.
+The Fallback Provers project is a bottleneck for zkEVM adoption and therefore high priority.

 ## Prover Killers
 Prover killers are blocks that are excessively hard to prove due to the large number and/or types of transactions in the block.
 If blocks cannot be proven, but proofs are required to validate blocks, Ethereum cannot process transactions: it loses liveness.
 This project is also a bottleneck for zkEVM adoption, however, the solution space is better understood than that of the fallback provers project.